This post contains affiliate links.

 It’s that feeling that if it isn’t perfect, what’s the point.
 But how sad!
 I spent so much of the last couple of years holding on to ideas instead of just letting them fly.
 I wish I’d been more daring.

-Let’s be more daring in 2018?
+Let’s be more daring next year?
 Done is better than perfect.
 (Thank you Darren Rowse for sharing that gem with me).

 9. Wasting Money

 In my younger days I was frivolous with money and got into debt which took me ages to pay off.
 These days I’m much more careful but I still don’t keep an adequate hold on my spending.

 In my efforts to declutter, I will stop bringing even more into the house.

 One thing I do succeed at each year is saving money though.
 You can join me in saving $1378 super easily here by grabbing the Money Saving Challenge from my free Resource Library:

 I talk a lot about my insomnia but I’ll be honest, I just do not help myself.

 For years I’ve struggled with getting to sleep and now I go to bed assuming it will be a bad night.
 It’s such negative thinking.
 I also stay up too late every night too and now often do not go to bed before 11pm or later.
 I’m setting myself up to fail.
 It needs to change.

 Related: I Suffer from Insomnia Caused by Stress – and How I’m Managing It